ccwang002/iGC/README.md

 ```

 ### Citation
-If you use iGC package, please consider citing our publication,
+If you use iGC package, please consider citing our publication.

 > Yi-Pin Lai, Liang-Bo Wang, Liang-Chuan Lai, Mong-Hsun Tsai, Tzu-Pin Lu, and Eric Y. Chuang. iGC–an integrated analysis package of Gene expression and Copy number alteration, *(pending publication)*, (2015).